A Multi-modal Deformable Land-air Robot for Complex Environments: Deformable Structure Design

 Fig. \ref{deformable structure}(b) shows the deformable spatial motion path for the robot arm.
 The four arms form a circular path around the rotation axis of the deformable mechanism.
 Unlike in previous studies \cite{Hu2018a}, proposed robot uses a unique motor for the fixed propeller, shown in Fig. \ref{deformable structure}(a) and Section III.C, to maintain the relative propeller angle in the same direction as the arm.

 Fig. \ref{deformable structure}(c) shows the deformable mechanisms of the robot arms.
-As the motors begin to rotate, they generate tremendous amounts of torque at the dual-axis steering gears on the arms, as shown in Fig. \ref{arm structure}.
+As the motors begin to rotate, they generate tremendous amounts of torque at the dual-axis steering gears on the arms.
 The Newton-Euler equation suggests a dynamic model for the quad-rotor aircraft can be expressed as:

 The synthesis of gyroscopic torque $M_{g}$ and aerodynamic friction torque $M_{d}$ can then be represented by:

 where $J_{b}=\operatorname{diag}\left(d_{\phi}, d_{\theta}, d_{\psi}\right)$ is the moment of inertia for each rotor and $d_{\phi}$, $d_{\theta}$, and $d_{\psi}$ are the corresponding aerodynamic damping coefficients.